life0fun/growingtree/appom/README.md

 For details of OM, please refer to my `omdoster` repo.

+## OM Application Architecture

+OM application is built from the following basic components:

+1. the core module creates main app component, which corresponds to the main component of single page app.

+2. core create control and api channels.
+The channles are data flow objects, and included into global app state, and pass around to all components.

+3. Main component creates all needed sub components, nav bar, side bar, content, etc.

+4. sub components send UI click event to chann, and core go-loop processing chan event.

+5. core creates named route to transform click event into route change event, and invoke the corresponding handler, return the new route path.

+6. core set window navigation location with the new route, hence navigation history is preserved.

 ## CSS and Animations

 1. The difference between animation and transform is that, animation will return to its original state after animation done, while transition will keep translated state.